Skip to main content

 Dakota County, MinnesotaLimited DataEutrophic

 At a TSI of 57, Rogers Lake reads as eutrophic — nutrient-rich enough that summer algal growth and reduced clarity are expected, not unusual.
-Rogers Lake is a shallow lake at 8 ft maximum depth, which means it warms quickly, mixes constantly, and amplifies nutrient inputs.
-Rogers Lake covers 102 acres alongside 3.0 miles of shoreline — a mid-sized water that supports a working fishery without being so large that conditions diverge between basins.
+At only 8 ft deep, Rogers Lake is shallow — wind keeps the water column mixed and sediment resuspension drives phosphorus levels harder to manage.
+At 102 acres, Rogers Lake fits the Minnesota median for monitored lakes, with 3.0 miles of shoreline.
 Within Dakota County's 36 graded lakes, Rogers Lake ranks 23 — below the local median, though not at the bottom.

 Source: EPA Water Quality Portal sampling records, Minnesota DNR LakeFinder, last sampled 2022-08-31.
 Grade methodology: LakeGrade methodology.